Trump administration bans imports of cotton and tomatoes from China’s Xinjiang region, citing forced labor

 The ban, which covers everything from cotton apparel to canned tomatoes, will affect a wide array of U.S. importers.
-Xinjiang accounts for almost one-fifth of global cotton production, according to official figures and calculations by The Washington Post.
+Xinjiang accounts for almost a fifth of global cotton production, according to official figures and calculations by The Washington Post.

 U.S. Customs and Border Protection said Wednesday it would immediately start detaining cotton and tomato products produced in the region, “based on information that reasonably indicates the use of detainee or prison labor and situations of forced labor.”